Ruby Falls History

-Leo Lambert, a local cave enthusiast knew of Lookout Mountain Cave and its rich history and had even explored the cave prior to it being sealed off.
-He longed to reopen it to the public and devised a plan from which to do so.
-In 1923, Mr. Lambert along with a group of investors decided to enact his plan.
-His idea was to drill an elevator shaft from another point on the mountain to access the cave from the surface above.
+Leo Lambert, a chemist and local cave enthusiast knew of Lookout Mountain Cave and its rich history.
+He dreamed of reopening it to the public and spent a decade devising a plan from which to do so.
+Finally, with a group of investors backing his plan, Mr. Lambert purchased land above the underground cave, and a crew began excavating an elevator shaft into the mountain to access the cave from the surface above.
 Work on this feat of engineering began in the fall of 1928.

 On December 28, 1928, while excavating the elevator shaft a worker operating a jackhammer discovered a void in the rock and felt a gush of air.
 This void was located at the 260 foot level, still 160 feet above the Lookout Mountain Cave.
 Upon further inspection, an opening, 18 inches high and five feet wide, was discovered.

 Lambert, along with a small crew, entered this opening to explore the new found cave.
 While exploring they discovered a number of unusual and beautiful rock formations, flowing passages and several stream beds.
 Pushing their way deeper and deeper into the cave, they finally reached its marvelous jewel, the waterfall.
 Mr. Lambert and his exploration party were awestruck by it magnificence and beauty, and returned to the surface to share their new found discovery with the rest of the crew.
 The round trip journey took them about 17 hours.